A Secure Consensus Protocol for Sidechains: Implementation and Evaluation

 \section{Implementation and Evaluation}

-In order to evaluate the feasibility and performance of the protocol and the underlying smart contracts, we constructed a simple proof of concept implementation of Vulcan.
-The smart contract is written in Solidity (around 800 LoC) and deployed in Ethereum Kovan testnet.
-We also implemented the code of the validator side using Golang (around 1900 LoC) and the client side using Python (around 800 LoC).
+In order to evaluate the feasibility and performance of the protocol, we construct a simple proof of concept implementation of Cumulus.
+The smart contracts are written in Solidity (around 800 LoC) and deployed in Ethereum Kovan testnet.
+We also implemented the code of the validator side using Golang (around $1,900$ LoC) and the client side using Python (around $800$ LoC).